kodi24fever/simple-java/ProjectAssignment_2/src/Readme.txt

 1- getCost method returns the cost for each type of item.
 2- toString method returns the specific value checkout is charging customers.
 3- constructor to initialize local variables.
-4- FlavoredBaguette class is the only one that passes more paramters to the constructor because it is child of Baguette class.
+4- FlavoredBaguette class is the only one that passes more parameters to the constructor because it is child of Baguette class.